bnb-chain/bsc-ecosystem/Readme.md

 A guide to available tools, components, and platforms for developing applications on BSC.

-This list was spurred by the [ConsenSys](https://github.com/ConsenSys/ethereum-developer-tools-list), and we verified most of the parts on BSC.
+This list was forked from [ConsenSys](https://github.com/ConsenSys/ethereum-developer-tools-list), and we verified most of the parts on BSC.
 We hope both new and experienced blockchain developers can benefit from this list.

 ## Contributions are welcome!